The Star Wars Holiday Special (1978)

 Inside this treehouse, in a totally stereotypically 70s/80s sitcom-style set, Young Lumpy is delightedly running around with a toy X-Wing while Itchy is, uh, whittling another one, I guess?
 I am not super sure what’s going on because this special decided to take the bold approach of doing entire scenes with Wookies that contain no one actually speaking English, or subtitles.
 Brave!

-So there’s a bunch of Lumpy being an Excited Kid at Christmas and getting shot down by Malla and Itchy and eventually he gets sent off to do chores.
+So there’s a bunch of Lumpy being an Excited Kid at Christmas and being told to calm down by Malla and Itchy, and eventually he gets sent off to do chores.
 Malla goes back to cooking and you know what?
 The Chewbaccas have a pretty sweet kitchen.

 While off doing chores, Lumpy starts goofing off and walking along the railing of their wrap-around porch even though they are what appears to be quite far off the ground, because even in the non-canonical-holiday-tie-in Star Wars Universe, people are impulsive dopes who enjoy doing things that might kill them.

 Back in the house, Malla and Itchy are straight-up wisftul over Chewie’s absence.
 Malla then PULLS OUT A FRAMED HEADSHOT OF CHEWBACCA for them to stare sadly at.
 I want one of these for my home to use as a Christmas decoration.

 Malla goes back to the kitchen, and Itchy calls in Lumpy so they can play some kind of a cassette tape together.
 They do this by putting what is clearly an audio tape into the chessboard from the Millennium Falcon and then…dear sweet heavenly Force, they…get dosed?
 All of a sudden terrifying tiny dancing creatures appear like some sort of acid-drenched Disney parade: